Susie Maroney

-Swimming career
+In 1997, aged 22, Maroney was the first woman and second person to swim the 180 km Florida Straits from Cuba to the United States with a shark cage.
+In 1998 she swam a record 197 km from Mexico to Cuba, covering the longest distance at the time swum without flippers in open sea.

+Early life

-Maroney was born with cerebral palsy.
-She initially kept her condition secret, but in 2007 she and her mother Pauline revealed her condition on the TV talk show Enough Rope.
+Susan Jean Maroney was born on 15 November 1974.
+She was born with cerebral palsy, which she kept secret until 2007, when she and her mother Pauline revealed it on the TV talk show Enough Rope.

+She is the daughter of Norm Maroney, former Assistant Commissioner of New South Wales Police.
+She had a twin brother Sean, also a triathlete, who died in 2002 after falling from a balcony in Honolulu.
+Her brother Michael (Mick) is a former police officer and a junior triathlon champion.
+He was an unsuccessful Labor Party candidate in Holsworthy at the 2023 New South Wales state election.

 She was four years old when she started swimming, and by the time she was seven years old she was competing in swimming carnivals.
 Before that she only competed in short-distance events.
-After turning 13 years old she came to realise that she could do long swims.
-After failing to graduate from high school she pursued her vocation.
+After turning 13, she came to realise that she could do long swims, and after failing to graduate from high school she pursued her vocation.

+Swimming career

-She was first recognised as a long-distance swimmer in 1989 when she achieved third place in the Australian Marathon Swimming Championship for Women, aged 14.
+She was recognised as a long-distance swimmer in 1989 when she achieved third place in the Australian Marathon Swimming Championship for Women, aged 14.
 In 1990 she became the first person to swim from Manly, New South Wales to Darling Harbour and back again in seven hours.
 That same year she also broke the speed record for swimming the English Channel, with the help of her mentor Des Renford.

-In 1999, Maroney was admitted to hospital after having a severe asthma attack following a 675 lap swim for charity.
+In 1999, Maroney was admitted to hospital after having a severe asthma attack following a 675-lap swim for charity.
 Shortly after that she was arrested for driving under the influence, and although the charge was upheld, no conviction was recorded.
 She later admitted she had had a mental breakdown at that time, and was treated for exhaustion.

 She retired from swimming on 23 February 2003, officially ending her career by swimming from the Sydney Opera House to Manly.

 Honours and awards

 In 1989, 1990 and 1991, Maroney was awarded the Advance Australia Award.

 In 1991 she was awarded the Channel 10 Young Achievers Sport Award and in 1993 the Order of Australia Medal.
 She also received the Outstanding Achievement Award from the New South Wales Government in 1997; the same year she was inducted into the International Hall of Fame for her accomplishments.

 In 1996 she was awarded the Victorian Young Achiever of the Year, by the Asthma Foundation.

+In 2005 Maroney was inducted to the International Marathon Swimming Hall Of Fame as an Honor Swimmer.

+In 2020 Maroney was inducted to the Australian Marathon Swimming Hall Of Fame, as an Honoree.